hecate-lang/hecate-documentation/hecate-v0.0.1.md

 function_definition = "fun" identifier "(" ")" "=" expression ";";
 ```

 Functions are defined using the `fun` keyword followed by the function name, function args (put in parenthesis), return type and finally the function body.
-If no return type is desired, it can simply be omitted.
+If no return type is desired, the unit type is inferred.
 Note that a type must be specified for arguments.

 ```
 // a function mapping an i32 to an i32